 Refresher workshops for MIS Officers of Unions of Gujarat, Madhya Pradesh, Rajasthan, Uttarakhand and Uttar Pradesh were conducted during the year.
-The development of Phase II in the system for additional structured reports with a view to provide further analytical insights has been initiated.
+The development for additional structured reports with a view to provide further analytical insights has been initiated in the iDIS.